nicholasgriffintn/NGWebsite2021/apps/web/content/posts/bluesky-is-awesome-for-developers.md

 That's super cool but I wondered how far you could could and wanted to have a play myself so I got v0 to build a quick tool that's basically the same thing but with some graphs, a message feed and a few other nice bits like a delay and the ability to scroll the feed and queue further messages.

-You can check it out here: https://bluesky-live.vercel.app/, also, here's a GIF of it in action:
+You can [check it out here](https://bluesky-live.vercel.app/), also, here's a GIF of it in action:

 ![Bluesky Live](/uploads/bluesky-is-awesome-for-developers/bluesky-live.gif).